-Eddington did not believe that matter could be crushed to the incredible densities Chandrasekhar’s theory predicted.
-After all, he was being asked to believe something like the entire mass of the moon could be crushed into the volume of large building, or nothing!
+Eddington did not believe matter could be crushed to the incredible densities Chandrasekhar’s theory predicted.
+After all, he was being asked to believe the entire mass of the moon could be crushed into the volume of large building, or nothing!
 No, said Eddington, such densities were impossible.

 Our modern understanding is that Chandrasekhar was right, and Eddington was wrong.
 Unfortunately, although he won private support from eminent physicists such as Wolfgang Pauli, Niels Bohr, and Paul Dirac – who agreed with his calculations – they would not publicly support Chandrasekhar’s conclusions.

-In 1937, his four year fellowship was at an end.
-Chandrasekhar was frustrated at the lack of acceptance at Cambridge of his theory that stars could collapse to densities greater than white dwarfs.
+In 1937, his four year fellowship came to an end.
+Chandrasekhar was frustrated at the lack of acceptance at Cambridge for his theory about the fate of high mass stars.

 He took a position as research associate at the University of Chicago in the USA, and remained affiliated with that university for the rest of his life, becoming an eminent professor.

-He continued his work on the limits of white dwarf formation for two years before drawing a line under it and moving on.
+He continued his work on the limits of white dwarf formation for two years, then drew a line under it and moved on.

-This would become the pattern of the research he would carry out for the rest of his career.
-He would master a field, publish groundbreaking research in it, then move on to a new field.
+This would become the pattern of his research work for the rest of his career.
+He would master a field, publish groundbreaking research in it, then move on.